-QTAC CODE UQ CODE MINIMUM SELECTION THRESHOLD 2023 ^c LOWEST AT AR TO I OFFER 2023° DURATION START SEMESTER DUAL PROGRAM AVAILABLE ADMISSION REQUIREMENTS ATAR / IBAS ADJUSTED UNADJUSTED (See page 3) 718111 2519 78.00 / 27.75 78.45 78.30 3 years full-time (or part-time equivalent) 1, 2 St Lucia Additional year of study Arts Qld Year 12 (or equivalent) General English subject (Units 3 & 4, C)
+QTAC CODE UQ CODE AN OFFER 2 i DURATION START SEMESTER CAMPUS AVAILABLE ADMISSION REQUIREMENTS ATAR / IBAS ADJUSTED UNADJUSTED (SEE PAGE 3) 718111 2519 76.00 / 27.00 76.25 74.25 3 years full-time (or part-time equivalent) 1, 2 St Lucia Additional year of study Qld Year 12 (or equivalent) General English subject (Units 3 & 4, C)

-- Minimum (adjusted) selection threshold 2023 is the minimum score that was considered for an offer of a place to all applicants. - Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2023.
+- < Minimum (adjusted) selection threshold 2024 is the minimum score that was considered for an offer of a place to all applicants. - > Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2024.
 The Lowest ATAR (Adjusted) refers to the ATAR plus any adjustment factors.
 The Lowest ATAR (Unadjusted) refers to the lowest ATAR excluding any adjustment factors.